 Both dedicated and listen server - Bolt supports the classic dedicated server and also listen servers where the server is just another player.

 Prioritization and scoping - Bolt supports both scoping of entities (which entities should a player be aware of) and prioritization of scoped entities (of two entities A and B that are scoped, which one is the most important for a player).

-Synchronized map loading - Bolt supports loading maps from the server, have all the clients load the same map and then provide custom hooks telling the server when the client is ready and vice verse.
+Synchronized map loading - Bolt supports loading maps/scenes from the server, have all the clients load the same map/scene and then provide custom hooks telling the server when the client is ready and vice verse.

 Supports all major unity platforms - Bolt runs on Windows, OSX, iOS, Android, and GNU/Linux.
-Xbox One, PS4, and Windows Phone 10 is planned.
+Xbox One, PS4, and Windows Phone 10 are planned.

 Does not require Unity Pro - Bolt does not require Unity Pro for any platform and will run without problems on the free iOS and Android version of Unity.